stepanova531/ClimateWins/README.md

 Python, Jupyter Notebook, sklearn, tensorflow, keras libraries Python scripts are available here, [Supervised Machine Leaning](https://github.com/stepanova531/ClimateWins-Unsupervised-ML/tree/main/ClimateWins/02%20Scripts%20Supervised%20ML) and [Unsupervised Machine Learning](https://github.com/stepanova531/ClimateWins-Unsupervised-ML/tree/main/ClimateWins/03%20Scripts%20Unsupervised%20ML) models.
 # Insights & Recommendations
+## First part of the project – Supervised Machine Learning
+- K-Nearest Neighbors (KNN) algorithm as a classification model has the highest accuracy rate of 85%.
+- Forest tree algorithm and Artificial Neural Network (ANN) show almost the same accuracy rate of 60%.
+- However, Forest tree gives us over-complexed tree which is difficult to interpret.
+- While ANN can be used eighter for supervised or unsupervised machine learning and has great potential for improvement.
+Thus, my recommendation was to use ANN model.
+## Second Part of the project – Unsupervised Machine Leaning
+- The hierarchical clustering with complete method results in more clusters than other methods.
+Thus, it may give us more opportunities for further analysis of weather patterns.
+- Random Forest algorithm revealed that temperature and precipitation are the weather indicators that influence most the determination of pleasant and unpleasant weather.
+- Bayesian optimization with Keras Model allows us to adjust hyperparameters and improve the accuracy of CNN (Convolution Neural Network) model from 12% to 67%.
+- CNN shows a better accuracy, 95 % in recognizing picture mages.
 # Key takeaways
+- Some models require data scaling, for example, KNN.
+- The output of the Forest Tree model is complex and difficult to interpret and requires to be pruned.
+- Some models can be used for supervised and unsupervised machine learning, for instance ANN.
+- CNN model has a better accuracy rate, 95% in recognizing picture images than predicting pleasant and unpleasant weather on our data set.
+- Applying optimization techniques to determining hyperparameters can improve the accuracy rate of model.
+- Random Forest algorithm allows us to identify the most impactful weather indicators which can be a starting point for further investigation.